Wormholes from heavy operator statistics in AdS/CFT: Introduction

 In any case, one can gather all this evidence in low-dimensional models in order to seek for an independent interpretation of the semiclassical path integral \eqref{eq:semiclassicalpi} in higher dimensional AdS/CFT.
-The natural guess is that the low-energy effective rules of \eqref{eq:semiclassicalpi} actually provide a statistical description of the chaotic properties of the holographic system, in particular of those properties which are associated to black hole microstates \cite{Saad:2019lba,Stanford, Schlenker:2022dyo}.
-The statistical description does not really influence the description of coarse-grained quantities such as the number of states of the black hole, but it does affect finer questions such as factorization.
+The natural guess is that the low-energy rules of \eqref{eq:semiclassicalpi} actually provide an effective statistical description of the chaotic properties of the holographic system, in particular of those properties which are associated to black hole microstates \cite{Saad:2019lba,Stanford}.
+The statistical description is able to faithfully compute coarse-grained (and yet non-perturbative) quantities of the gravitational system such as the number of states of the black hole, while, on the other hand, it fails to incorporate finer properties such as factorization.

-The specific proposals so far identify the semiclassical rules of \eqref{eq:semiclassicalpi} and \eqref{eq:semiclassicalpiholo} with a statistical \textit{coarse-grained} characterization of the CFT data, which includes the chaotic spectral properties of the CFT Hamiltonian \cite{Altland:2020ccq,Cotler:2021cqa} as well as the fine-grained structure of the OPE coefficients \cite{Belin:2020hea,Belin:2020jxr,Belin:2021ryy,Belin:2021ibv,Anous:2021caj,Chandra:2022bqq}.
-Replica wormholes would also fit in this category, providing ergodic equilibration values of the entanglement spectrum of the radiation \cite{Liu, Sasieta:2021pzj}.